moorebarrett-jodiann/group-think/README.md

 #### People you may know

-On the timeline view,the list of users seen are all retrieved from an open-source Random User Generator API.
+On the timeline view, the list of users seen are all retrieved from an open-source Random User Generator API.

 If the page is refreshed a new list of random users are generated.